 Is Wisconsin a good state to retire for tax purposes?

 Wisconsin is one of the higher-burden states for retirees, especially on traditional pre-tax withdrawals. $5k retirement income exclusion age 65+.
+In our Monte Carlo ranking it placed #44 of 51 jurisdictions.

 Does Wisconsin tax Social Security benefits?